The new myOUC Account Summary page makes managing your account easier than ever.

 Yes, for PV program.
-A solar contractor would need to be hired by you to install the required metering equipment.
-Depending on how old the system is, the contractor would need to bring the system up to code so that it can pass OUC's inspection.
-For residential thermal systems, applications must be submitted within 6 months of system installation.
+Depending on how old the system is, a solar contractor would need to bring the system up to code so that it can pass OUC's inspection.
+For solar thermal systems, applications must be submitted within 6 months of system installation.
 Visit the How to Apply for Your Home or How to Apply for Your Business section to learn more about the requirements.

 Solar Thermal – an average 40-sq.ft. open loop collector with an 80-gallon tank can cost $4,000 - $5,000.

 Solar Photovoltaic (PV) – around $4 - $6 / watt.
 For example, a 4 kW system can cost $16,000 - $24,000.

-For photovoltaic systems: Yes, you can still take advantage of the monthly production credits.
-For thermal systems: No, participation in OUC’s solar thermal program requires customer’s electric service be provided by OUC.
+No, participation in OUC’s solar programs requires customer’s electric service be provided by OUC.

 1 kW System Production kWh/yr: 1,350